How the Post-Redirect-Get pattern hides billions of junk filter URLs from Googlebot.

 post redirect get inarticle

-The `noindex` meta tag keeps a page out of the index.
-It does nothing for crawling.
-Googlebot has to fetch the page and render the HTML to read the directive in the first place, so the crawl budget is already spent by the time the instruction is obeyed.
-You have controlled indexation and paid full price for the crawl you were trying to avoid.
+The noindex meta tag is the reflex most teams start with, and it controls the wrong thing.
+It keeps a page out of the index, but a crawler has to fetch the URL and render the HTML before it can read the directive, so the crawl budget is already gone by the time indexing is suppressed.
+You end up with clean index coverage and a crawl bill you were trying to avoid.

-A `robots.txt` disallow is the opposite trade.
-It stops the crawl, which is the right instinct, and Google's documentation recommends it as the primary tool when you do not need filter URLs indexed.
-But a blocked URL can still appear in search as a bare link with no snippet if other pages point to it, and any internal or external link equity flowing into a disallowed URL is equity that goes nowhere.
-Re:signal's Kevin Gibbons makes the same point in Search Engine Journal, noting that robots.txt is "more of a polite request than a strict rule" and that linked pages can still get picked up.
+A robots.txt disallow makes the opposite trade and is the right instinct, which is why Google recommends it as the primary tool when you do not need filter URLs indexed.
+The catch is that a blocked URL can still surface in search as a bare link with no snippet when other pages link to it, and any internal or external link equity pointing at a disallowed URL has nowhere to flow.
+Re:signal's Kevin Gibbons makes the same point in Search Engine Journal, where he calls robots.txt "more of a polite request than a strict rule" and notes that linked pages can still get picked up.

-The `rel="canonical"` tag is a consolidation hint, not a crawl control.
-Google's own doc is candid that canonical and `rel="nofollow"` are "generally less effective in the long term" than blocking, and that the canonical may, over time, reduce crawl volume on non-canonical variants.
-May.
-Over time.
-Meanwhile the crawler keeps fetching the parameter-bloated versions to check.
+A rel="canonical" tag is a consolidation hint rather than a crawl control, and Google's documentation is candid that canonical and rel="nofollow" are "generally less effective in the long term" than blocking, with any reduction in crawl volume on the non-canonical variants arriving slowly if at all.
+The crawler keeps fetching the parameter-bloated versions in the meantime to confirm they still point home.

-AJAX filtering hides parameters by updating the page in the browser without a full reload.
-It works against crawling only when the state never becomes a real URL.
-The moment your framework writes filter state into the address bar with `pushState`, you have manufactured a crawlable link, and Google renders JavaScript, so a client-side approach that leaks URLs leaks them to a bot that can read them.
-Fragment-based state after the `#` is genuinely ignored by Google, but most modern filter UIs do not stop at fragments.
+AJAX filtering looks like the clean answer because it updates the page in the browser without a full reload, and it does keep URLs out of the crawl right up until the moment your framework writes filter state into the address bar with pushState.
+At that point you have manufactured a real crawlable link, and since every major engine renders JavaScript, a client-side approach that leaks URLs leaks them to bots fully capable of reading them.
+State kept after the # as a fragment is genuinely ignored, but most modern filter interfaces do not stop at fragments.
+None of these four is wrong exactly, they each leave a gap, and Post-Redirect-Get closes the gap by never creating the crawlable URL in the first place.

-Googlebot fetches links with HTTP GET.
-It does not submit POST forms as a matter of routine.
-Google has restricted itself to GET requests for crawling since it first experimented with form crawling back in 2008, and the rare exception, where it plugs keywords into something that looks like a search box, is limited to GET forms with a couple of input fields and no personal-information signals.
-POST submissions are off the table.
+Search crawlers fetch links with HTTP GET and do not submit POST forms as a matter of routine.
+Google has restricted itself to GET for crawling since it first experimented with form crawling in 2008, and the rare exception, where it types a keyword into something that looks like a search box, is limited to GET forms with a couple of fields and no personal-information signals.
+Bingbot behaves the same way, fetching pages, images, and assets over GET, and the AI crawlers do too.
+POST submissions are simply not part of how any of them discover content.

-That is the whole foundation.
+That single fact is the whole foundation.
 If a filter is triggered by a POST request, the crawler never sees the destination, because it never sends the request that would reveal it.
-The filter pathway becomes invisible to discovery without a single robots.txt line or noindex tag.
+The filter pathway becomes invisible to discovery without a robots.txt line, a noindex tag, or any directive the crawler has to spend a fetch to read.

 The four-step lifecycle

 Post-Redirect-Get turns one filter click into a short, deliberate sequence of HTTP exchanges.
-Walk through a single color-filter click.
+Walk through a single color-filter click, start to finish.

-Step one, the POST.
-The facet controls are real form elements, styled to look like ordinary links or checkboxes, submitting with `method="post"`.
-The selected parameters travel in the request body, not the URL.
+The facet controls are real form elements styled to look like ordinary links or checkboxes, and they submit with method="post", so the selected parameters travel in the request body rather than the URL.

 <form method="post" action="/category/running-shoes/filter">